SearchBlox-Software-Inc/SB_core_plugin/README.md

 ```

 **SbCore.js:**
-*getSBResponse()* - getSBResponse function, checks the url parameters, and uses the same parameters to send a request to the searchblox server and returns the response.
+_getSBResponse()_ - getSBResponse function, checks the url parameters, and uses the same parameters to send a request to the searchblox server and returns the response.
-*urlCheck()*- to function to check response URL includes any navigation domains mentione din facet.js
+_urlCheck()_- to function to check response URL includes any navigation domains mentioned in facet.js .
-*getAutoSuggest()* - sends a request to SearchBloxServer for auto- suggestion list and returns the response.
+_getAutoSuggest()_ - sends a request to SearchBloxServer for auto- suggestion list and returns the response.
-*getSuggestClickCount()*- function to track which  suggestions are clicked in to analytics
+_getSuggestClickCount()_- function to track which suggestions are clicked in to analytics.
-*getFeaturedResultClickCount()* - function to track which  suggestions are clicked in to analytics
+_getFeaturedResultClickCount()_ - function to track which suggestions are clicked in to .
-*getInitialUrlParameters()* - function to parse the facets in facet.js and initial url parameters page, pagesize, sortdir, sort, col on page load.
+_getInitialUrlParameters()_ - function to parse the facets in facet.js and initial url parameters page, pagesize, sortdir, sort, col on page load.
-*clearAllFilters()*- function to clear applied filters whenever search term is changed.
+_clearAllFilters()_- function to clear applied filters whenever search term is changed.
-*getDocumentClickCount()*- function to track page click into analytics.
+_getDocumentClickCount()_- function to track page click into analytics.
-*getResults()* - formats the url parameters and loads the page each time search is done.
+_getResults()_ - formats the url parameters and loads the page each time search is done.
-*parseAppliedFiltersFromUrl()* - reads the URL and brings all the applied filters into a single format, so that we can display the selected filters.
+_parseAppliedFiltersFromUrl()_ - reads the URL and brings all the applied filters into a single format, so that we can display the selected filters.
-*parseSBResponse()* - function to format response into required way.
+_parseSBResponse()_ - function to format response into required way.
+_refactorToArray()_ - common function to refactor data into an array.
+_getTrendingData()_ - function to retrieve trending search data based on cname configured in facet.js .
+_getSmartFAQS()_ - function to retrieve list of FAQs for a particular query using a get API call.
+_getSelectedSmartFAQ()_ - function to retrieve details of a particular FAQ based on uid.
+_getSelectedSmartFAQ()_ - function to retrieve details of a particular FAQ based on uid.
+_callSmartFAQAction()_ - function to track actions that occur on a particular FAQ- show, open, upvote and downvote.
+_smartFaqDisplayCount()_ - function to track impressions of a particular set of FAQs.

 **FacetFiltersComponent.js:**
 Renders the facets and has <Facet /> component for each facet in facets.
-*toggleFilter()* - toggles filters.
+_toggleFilter()_ - toggles filters.
 Checks if filter already exists.
 Checks are based on current URL.
 If filter exists then checks are done if array/string/existing filters are removed.
 If filter doesn't exist, then it is added as a string.
 If an already different filter exists in the same type then added to the array.
-*facetToggle()* - slideToggle facets
+_facetToggle()_ - slideToggle facets
-*clearAllFilters()* - clears all applied filters
+_clearAllFilters()_ - clears all applied filters

 **SearchInputComponent.js:**
 In changeSearchInput(), input field value is set state as query and in searchEnter() function enterupdate is set as true if keycode 13(I.e., enter) and that query is passed into getInitialUrlParameters() which parses the facets in facet.js